-“There are loads of other stuff you can do that are equally, or even potentially more, enjoyable than anal penetration”.
+“There are loads of other things you can do that are equally (or potentially even more) enjoyable than anal penetration."

 This is probably the most important thing I can tell you in your situation.
 When you have sex, you don’t have to stick anything up your butt.
 You also don’t have to stick anything up anyone’s else’s butt either.
 Penetration is not mandatory.

-There are loads of other stuff you can do that are equally, or even potentially more, enjoyable than anal penetration.
+There are loads of other things you can do that are equally (or potentially even more) enjoyable than anal penetration.
 Oral, handjobs, rimming, teasing, edging, roleplay, fetish play, voyeurism, bondage – the world is your oyster!

 A lot of people will tell you that these things are all great but don’t quite compare.
 Don’t listen to them!
 If penetration is their be all and end all, I promise you can do better.

 That’s not to say that penetration is bad, either!
 If penetration is what you genuinely want, that’s great too, and it doesn’t need to involve a dick in any way, shape or form.